This film provides first-hand accounts of domestic abuse and how, with the right support, safe solutions can be found.

 - The National Society Prevention of Cruelty to Children - 0808 800 5000

 Wirral Family Safety Unit (FSU) is a team of Independent Domestic Violence Advocates (IDVA’s).
 The FSU provides independent and impartial advice to any high risk victim / survivor of domestic abuse.

 How can an IDVA help:

-- Support you to end an abusive or dangerous relationship safel
+- support you to end an abusive or dangerous relationship safely

-- Ensure other agencies work together to help increase your safet
+- ensure other agencies work together to help increase your safety

 For further information please contact the Family Safety Unit on 666 4914.